What is a Garden Hose Filter?

 Can I use a garden hose filter for drinking water?

-While some garden hose filter may improve the taste and quality of the water, they’re not designed for drinking water purposes.
+While some garden hose filters may improve the taste and quality of the water, they’re not designed for drinking water purposes.
 If you require filtered water for drinking, consider investing in a dedicated drinking water filtration system.

 How often should I replace my garden hose filter?